CubeHash: Operation

 In the original NIST submission, i and f was fixed to 10r.
 The obsolete notation CubeHashr/b-h indicates i and f being implicitly 10r.

 The internal state is defined as a five-dimensional array of words (four-byte integers), 0-1 in both dimensions.
 The words are referred to with their coordinates [00000] to [11111].
 The words are treated as little-endian.

 The internal state is initialized by setting the first three words ([00000], [00001], [00010]) to h/8, b, and r respectively, all other words to zero.
 The state is then run through i rounds, and the initialization stage is complete.
 The state is now the Initialization Vector (IV).
-The IV can be saved and reused for a given combination of h, b, r.
+The IV can be saved and reused for a given combination of h, b, r, and i.

 The message is padded and split to b-byte blocks.
 The padding appends a 1 bit, followed by as many 0 bits as necessary to make a complete block.

 Each block is inputted by XORing to the first b bytes of the state, and then performing r rounds of transformation.

 Finally, 1 is XORed to the state word [11111], and then f rounds of transformation are performed.

 The output hash is now contained in the first h/8 bytes of this final state.